Low Carbon, Clean Fuel Policies

 A Net Zero Future

-Whether for 2030, 2050, or beyond, low carbon and net zero ethanol is essential to meeting carbon goals.
-Additionally, as a low carbon fuel, ethanol can help to decarbonize more than light-duty transportation alone.
+As a low carbon fuel, ethanol can help to decarbonize more than light-duty transportation alone.
 RFA is pursuing new and existing opportunities in biochemical refining, sustainable aviation fuel, heavy-duty applications, electricity generation and more.
-Ethanol’s carbon savings can be tapped today and can work alongside electrification and other low carbon fuels as the nation transitions to a net zero carbon emission future.